CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_08_Lab1_Ex01_Connect_Services.md

      ![](../Media/lab7-06-12.png)

      > **Note:** If workspace is not connected, click on Connect workspace to connect.
 If no workspace is displayed initially, try refreshing the page using **Ctrl + F5**, signing out by selecting the circle with your initials in the top-right corner and choosing **Sign out**, and then signing back in using your **Tenant Email** credentials.
 You can also try opening the portal in **InPrivate/Incognito mode**.
 If the workspace is **already connected**, please **proceed to the next step**.

-     >**Note:** If the workspace is not populated with 5-10 minutes it may be an issue with the Defender portal.
-In that case, please contact Cloudlabs-Support@spektrasystems.com for assistance.

-     > **Important:** The total lab duration already includes any waiting time required for deployments, data connectors, or services (such as the **5–10 minutes** mentioned above).
-Please do not worry if certain steps take additional time to complete, and plan your activities accordingly while performing the lab.

 1. In the **Content hub**, search for the **Microsoft Defender for Cloud (1)** solution and select **Microsoft Defender for Cloud (2)** from the list.